Top 8 Best Electric Skateboard Under 500 (2022 Reviews)

 - Sealed and waterproof battery

 - Limited extra features

 The Lycaon G1 2021 is yet another strong and flexible e-board under $500.
+For only this moderate price, I can adjust the skateboard with 4 modes to best suit my son.
 It comes with two powerful motors of 480 W that allow you to ride at a speed of up to 24 Mph.